 Phillip (Phil) Ingle is a Managing Director in Morgan Stanley’s Investment Banking Division.
 He joined Morgan Stanley in 2002 as an Analyst in the firm’s Melbourne, Australia, office.
 In 2004, he relocated to the New York office where he joined the Industrial Group.
 Phil specializes in the coverage of Aerospace & Defense, Security, Distribution and General Industrial companies and has worked on a variety of M&A and capital markets transactions for clients across these industries.

 Notable space-related transactions include refinancing transactions for Engility Corporation, Harris Corporation’s acquisition of Exelis, acquisition financing for GenCorp’s acquisition of Rocketdyne, and the IPO’s of Booz Allen Hamilton and Aeroflex.
 Phil graduated from The University of Melbourne with a Bachelor of Commerce (Hons) and a Bachelor of Laws (Hons).
 During and after his five years at university, he served as an Infantry Officer in the Australian Army Reserve.
 Phil currently resides in Brooklyn, NY, with his wife Laura and their four daughters.

-Joe is a member of the World Economic Forum’s Global Future Council on Space Technologies and a Trustee of the Museum of History and Industry in Seattle.
-In 2016 he was named one of Seattle’s ‘40 Under 40’ by the Puget Sound Business Journal.
+Joe served on the World Economic Forum’s Global Future Council on the Future of Space Technologies and is an active member of the forum’s Expert Network.
+In 2016, he was honored as one of Seattle’s 40 Under 40 by the Puget Sound Business Journal.